learn-the-web/topics/javascript-effects/index.md

 ### Smooth scroll and parallax

-If we want to use smooth scrolling and [CSS Parallax](https://github.com/algonquindesign/html-css/tree/gh-pages/animations-effects#parallax) together, there’s just a few minor changes we have to make.
+If we want to use smooth scrolling and [**☛ CSS Parallax**](/topics/css-animations-effects/#parallax) together, there’s just a few minor changes we have to make.

 In our Javascript we have to target a new element as the scrollable: